morriscomia/Final_Project/README.md

 - How demographics affect frequency of car accidents?
 - Where do most accidents occur in Austin?

-## Communication Protocols
--  Any other questions or concerns that arise outside of my daily check-ins, I tackle during (or after) class, our group Zoom meetings, or even during weekly TA sessions.

 ## Tools
 - Creating Database
     - PostgreSQL